greenstick/gatk-pipeliner/README.md

 ## Directory Structure

 Note that the `dataset`, `tmp`, and `logs` directories are scaffolded when you call `source setup.py`.
 The reference directory is not and must be managed entirely by the user.
 For development, that mean setting up an `alias` in my `~/.bash_profile` & `~/.bashrc` to point to the directory.
 From there, scripts within the directory directly refer to the reference genomes, any VCF callsets, etc. (e.g. the version of the hg19 reference genome as a FASTA or a 1000 genomes VCF).
+Finally, the data that will be processed is placed in the `downloaded` child directory of the `dataset` directory.
+A future update will likely provide a variable defined during the setup procedure that will store a reference to a user-defined home data directory.
+The same *may* go for any reference genomes.

 ```
 pipeline